 - Financially Verified Installment Agreement: If you don’t meet the requirements for a guaranteed installment agreement or a streamlined installment agreement a financially verified installment agreement may be appropriate.
 The IRS requires taxpayers that owe over $100,000 to verify their financial details before accepting a payment plan.
 The IRS also requires individuals who owe between $50,000 and $100,000 and aren’t willing to set up direct debit payments to verify their financial details.
 Read more about the forms and other stipulations of setting up a financially verified installment agreement.

-- Partial Payment Installment Agreement: This type of agreement is when you make payments towards your debt that are lower than the required monthly payment amounts in the three types of payment plans listed above.
-With this type of agreement, all tax debts owed may not be paid off by the collection statute expiration date.
-If your financial situation doesn’t improve over the term of this agreement and the IRS doesn’t require an increase in the payment amount, the IRS will forgive the remaining debt.
+- Partial Payment Installment Agreement: This type of agreement is when you make payments towards your taxes that are lower than the required monthly payment amounts in the three types of payment plans listed above.
+With this type of agreement, all taxes owed may not be paid off by the collection statute expiration date.
+If your financial situation doesn’t improve over the term of this agreement and the IRS doesn’t require an increase in the payment amount, the IRS will forgive the remaining taxes.

 Getting Your Seized Property Back

 You can apply to get seized property back in select situations.
 If the IRS has already sold your property, you may be able to get the proceeds back.
 Typically, you have nine months to request the property back.